gallantries/video-library/slack/scheduled/announce/2022-03-18T13:00:00+1300-goodbye-gtn.md

 Instructors might be around, but, less so than before.
 Feel free to keep using Slack, but you can also ask any training quesions in the [GTN Gitter Channel](https://gitter.im/Galaxy-Training-Network/Lobby), or the [Galaxy Help Forum](https://help.galaxyproject.org/?utm_source=smorgasbord&utm_medium=website&utm_campaign=smorgasbord2021)

+**Continute your Galaxy adventure**
+All the materials from this week will stay online.
+Forever.
+You can keep learning, and keep asking your questions (here or in [Gitter](https://gitter.im/Galaxy-Training-Network/Lobby)).

+Please also consider joining the [Galaxy Community Conference](https://galaxyproject.org/events/gcc2022/) this summer (with lots of training!), or signing up for the [Galaxy Mentoring Program](https://galaxy-mentor-network.netlify.app/) to get personalized guidance around Galaxy!

 **Community**

 Enjoying Galaxy?
 Want to become part of the community?
 Check out [the community video](https://youtu.be/-1MPdxmRs8U) and join us!